Tuesday, 7 January 2025

 A locked chest from 500 years ago was found in Lake Titicaca

-Lake Titicaca is an extraordinary body of water that holds many secrets in its waters.
+Listen to this article Lake Titicaca is an extraordinary body of water that holds many secrets in its waters.
 Archaeologists recently exploring the reservoir have discovered another of these, in the form of a sealed stone sacrificial box, concealing gifts to the ancient gods.
-Exploration work carried out at the bottom of Lake Titicaca has managed to find an
+Exploration work carried out at the bottom of Lake Titicaca has

 Published: August 7, 2020 - 09:00